To Ensure You Have A Great Nocturnal Experience With The Kids At The Night Safari In Singapore, Check Out These Handy Tips.

 The trams were very comfortable and they take 4 people to a row of which you can see the enclosures on both the left and right side throughout the excursion so it doesn’t really matter where you sit.

 UPDATED MAY 2018: A Family Globetrotter follower recently informed me that they decided to heed my advice and opted for the 9.15pm tram with their 2 kids of 9 and 6 years old.
 They said there were no queues and they got straight in with the bonus of the weather being cooler later in the night.
-The kids were exhasuted by the end of the night when they finished at 11.30pm but they preferred that than queueing!
+The kids were exhausted by the end of the night when they finished at 11.30pm but they preferred that than queueing!

-Alleviate Boredom.
 There is nothing worse than kids having to queue for long periods of time and coupled with the heat, it really is quite unbearable.
 Make sure you have something for them to occupy themselves with for at least an hour.
 If you are an electronics or device family, do make sure your batteries are well charged.
 I would also bring along that portable wifi device or let them hot spot your smartphone.
 I wouldn’t bother with books as it gets too dark to read.

 For us, we decided to eat.
 I got some food from the various outlets on the ground and we had our dinner whilst waiting.
 We topped it off with ice cream, which was delicious and a great respite from the heat.

-Photography.
 Seeing that it’s a night safari, I honestly wouldn’t bother with bringing your camera.
 One less thing to carry.
 You can take a few happy snaps with your phone and that should suffice.
 The entire excursion is in perpetual darkness until you reach the enclosures which has lights so you can see the animals.
 But as flash photography is not permitted, you’ll find you won’t be able to take many amazing pictures.
 So just sit back and enjoy the tour with your kids.

-Walking Trails.
 If you wanted to experience the enclosures with less crowds, you may prefer to go on the walking trails instead.
 There are 4 trails you can go on, namely the Fishing Cat Trail, the East Coast Lodge Trail, Leopard Trail and the new Wallaby Trail.
 The walks are well lit and easy to navigate and I did see parents with kids in prams.
 This way you don’t have to be herded like cattle and you can enjoy seeing the animals at your leisure.

-Creatures of the Night Show.
 No Night Safari excursion would be complete without the 20-minute Creatures of the Night Show.
 Performed in the big outdoor amphitheatre amidst the rainforest, this show is weather permitting and is performed at 7.30pm, 8.30pm, 9.30pm and 10.30pm.
 Hannah thoroughly enjoyed the show as the otter, civet, hyena and binturong thrilled her.
 She found the show humorous, entertaining, and interactive.

 At the completion of the guided tram tour, we got off and lined up for the 8.30pm show, which was of course also very crowded as it has all the people from the first tram.
 I now wished that I had gotten the 07.30pm show first as I didn’t see many people walk towards the show as they were too busy scrambling for the 7.15pm tram.
 And then catch the 8.15pm tram.
 I am wondering if that would have been a better strategy instead of following the masses.
 I guess I’ll just have to go back and do it again one day!
 LOL!